• Home

 our story

-Founded in 2008 and incorporated in 2011, the Buses of Yellowstone Preservation Trust is a 501(c)3 nonprofit all-volunteer organization located in Red Lodge, Montana.
+Founded in 2008, the Buses of Yellowstone Preservation Trust is a small, all-volunteer 501(c)(3) nonprofit organization located in Red Lodge, Montana.

 Our mission, which guides our strategies and decisions, and represents the fundamental goals and objectives of our organization are: